remix-run/react-router/docs/API.md

 If left undefined, the router will try to match the child routes.

 ##### `component`
-A single component to be rendered when the route matches the url.
+A single component to be rendered when the route matches the URL.
 It can be rendered by the parent route component with `this.props.children`.

 ```js